 State Houses

-Of the 5,353 state House seats in the U.S., 2,939 members are Republicans while 2,414 state legislators are Democrats.
-Additionally, 22 state representatives identify as Independents or nonpartisan or are members of a minor party, such as the Vermont Progressive Party and the Independent Party for Maine.
+Of the 5,413 state House seats in the U.S., 2,966 members are Republicans, while 2,377 state legislators are Democrats.
+Additionally, 21 state representatives identify as Independents or nonpartisan or are members of a minor party, such as the Vermont Progressive Party and the Independent Party for Maine.
+A total of 49 state House seats remain vacant.

 State Senate

-Among the 1,964 state Senators nationwide, 1,108 are members of the Republican party while 852 are Democrats.
-Five additional state Senators identify as Independents or, in the case of Vermont, the Vermont Progressive Party.
-Additionally, eight state Senate seats remain vacant.
+Among the 1,973 state Senators nationwide, 1,120 are members of the Republican party, while 833 are Democrats.
+Six additional state Senators identify as Independents or, in the case of Vermont, the Vermont Progressive Party.
+Additionally, 14 state Senate seats remain vacant.

 What Are the Most Partisan State Legislatures?

 In recent years, the gap in partisanship has grown across state legislatures, causing a deep divide between so-called “blue” and “red” states.
+About 78% of Americans live in so-called trifecta state governments, where the state legislature and governorship are run by a single party, Republicans having 41.5% of a trifecta state government and Democrats having 36.5%.
 This trend has effectively rendered minority parties futile in overcoming legislative hurdles.
 Some criticize this trend for contributing to the increasing divisions we witness across the nation.

 The most partisan state legislatures include:

-While 2023 wasn’t a major election year, a handful of states held state-level races, meaning a new crop of incoming state legislators this year.
+2025 wasn’t a major election year, with just New Jersey and Virginia holding regular state legislative elections.
+However, many states held special elections, which will bring a new crop of incoming state legislators this year.

-As the 2024 general elections draw near, it remains to be seen whether we’ll see a change in how many state legislatures are controlled by each party.
-With 47 states set for state-level elections in November, we’re sure to see some surprises that may tip the power balance in state legislatures nationwide.
+As the 2026 midterm elections draw near, it remains to be seen whether we’ll see a change in how many state legislatures are controlled by each party.
+With 46 states set for state-level elections in November, representing 82% of all legislative seats, we’re sure to see some surprises that may tip the power balance in state legislatures nationwide.

 For public affairs professionals, changes in state legislatures can be tracked using public affairs software such as LegiStorm.
 The LegiStorm platform helps public affairs professionals stay up on staff and leadership changes within state legislatures and Congress, along with the ability to track congressional hearings, press releases, town halls, congressional publications and more.